elia/timetap/README.md

 # TimeTap

-TimeTap helps you track the time you spend coding on each project while with TextMate.
+TimeTap helps you track the time you spend coding on each project while in TextMate.

 Once it's launched you don't have to bother anymore starting/stopping timers or inventing some arbitrary amount of time to fill your fancy time tracker.